xiechengmude/xDAN-Voice-speaches/docs/usage/voice-chat.md

 ## Prerequisites

-Follow the prerequisites in the [Text-to-Speech](./text-to-speech.md) guide.
-And set the following environmental variables:
+Start `speaches` with the following environmental variables:

 - `CHAT_COMPLETION_BASE_URL` to the base URL of an OpenAI API compatible endpoint | [Config](../configuration.md#speaches.config.Config.chat_completion_base_url)
 - `CHAT_COMPLETION_API_KEY` if the API you are using requires authentication | [Config](../configuration.md#speaches.config.Config.chat_completion_api_key)